 What student isn’t motivated by a “get out of homework free” pass?
 The top student fundraisers can receive a coupon from their teacher for one or two nights without homework.

-This incentive works great for all ages, but middle and high schools will need to coordinate the passes across classes and grade levels.
+This incentive works excellently for all ages, but middle and high schools must coordinate the passes across classes and grade levels.